jcksnmdy/robotvision/README.md

 run by doing

-    python vision.py --filter HSV --webcam
+    python Find_HSV_valus.py --filter HSV --webcam

 adjust the trackbars to isolate a color

-change  variaale 'objectradius' to the radius of the real world object
+change  variable 'objectradius' to the radius of the real world object